 Aurora Pharmacy manages the complex details of insurance billing so that you can focus on what matters: your health.
-Aurora is committed to working with your prescription insurance or Medicare Part B or D plans to verify your prescription coverage and get your medications approved whenever possible.
+Aurora is committed to working with your prescription insurance or Medicare plans to verify your prescription coverage and get your medications approved whenever possible.
 This commitment reduces stress and simplifies your bills.

 In outpatient settings, we bill your prescription insurance or Medicare when you receive care.
 As a result, you know exactly what you’ll pay when you receive your medications.
 There’s no large bill later.

 Sometimes, medications require a prior authorization from your insurance company.
 In these cases, Aurora Pharmacy handles the paperwork, saving you time and worry.

 To see if you can enroll in health insurance through the Affordable Care Act marketplace, visit HeathCare.gov.

 Prescription drug coverage is available to anyone with Medicare.
 This health benefit is known as the Medicare Prescription Drug Plan or Medicare Part D. To get this coverage, you have to sign up for a plan offered by a Medicare-approved insurance company.

 Anyone who receives health coverage through Medicare is eligible for prescription drugs.
 This coverage is voluntary, and you may choose not to sign up for it.
 There may be a penalty for not signing up, see the Medicare Website.